New wine. It’s a prophetic theme of the Holy Spirit—and one I know God is speaking to a number of us about right now. Many are hearing Him say:

 “The days are coming,” declares the Lord, “when the reaper will be overtaken by the plowman and the planter by the one treading grapes.
 New wine will drip from the mountains and flow from all the hills…” Amos 9:13 NIV

 ‘Give, and it will be given to you: good measure, pressed down, shaken together, and running over…’ (Luke 6:38)

 5. New Wine Brings Celebration

 The seasonal crushing and treading upon the grapes was a time of great joy and celebration for the community (Jeremiah 48:33) and Scripture associates wine with gladness and celebration.
 (Psalm 104:15, John 2)

 New wine is also associated with blessing and bounty (Deut 7:12-13, Jer 31:12)

-6. Where there is New Wine, New Wineskins are Needed
+6. New Wine Requires New Wineskins

 “Neither do people pour new wine into old wineskins.
 If they do, the skins will burst; the wine will run out and the wineskins will be ruined.
 No, they pour new wine into new wineskins…” (Matthew 9:17 NIV)